 Main, P (2023, April 28).
 Cognitive Behavior Therapy Techniques.
 Retrieved from https://www.structural-learning.com/post/cognitive-behavior-therapy-techniques

-What are Cognitive Behavioral Therapy techniques?
+What are Cognitive behavioural Therapy techniques?

 (CBT) is a form of psychotherapy that has been found to be highly effective in the treatment of psychiatric disorders such as bipolar disorder, obsessive-compulsive disorder (OCD), borderline personality disorder, and social anxietydisorder, among others.
 CBT is based on the theories of Aaron Beck and draws from broader understanding of cognitive development to help patients identify and challenge negative thought patterns through critical thinking and behaviours that contribute to their difficulties.